Dean Raven was born in Nottingham, United Kingdom, and now lives in Melbourne, Australia.

 I’d done a short course on screenwriting and wrote a few short film scripts, so I figured it was time to write a blockbuster screenplay.
 I’d never done a full movie script before so I decided I would tackle something familiar.
 The first thing that came to mind was Lovecraft.
 I love schlocky Lovecraft movies but I always thought there’s a market gap for strong movie adaptations of Lovecraft works.

 The toughest thing about HP is that he wasn’t very good at character development – he was all about the cosmic terror.
-Because of my experience with Remember my Name, I felt I knew how to write characters, so I wanted to combine this with a Lovecraft story.
+Because of my experience with Remember my Name, I felt I knew a fair bit about writing characters, so I wanted to combine this with a Lovecraft story or two.

 You didn’t want to market it?